CMIS-TAMU/cmis_events/POST_DEPLOYMENT_CHECKLIST.md

 ## 📊 Next Steps

 ### 1. Update NEXT_PUBLIC_APP_URL
-If not already set, update this to your Vercel URL:
+If not already set, update this to your Netlify URL:
 ```
-NEXT_PUBLIC_APP_URL=https://your-project.vercel.app
+NEXT_PUBLIC_APP_URL=https://cmis-tamu.netlify.app
 ```
 This will trigger a new deployment.